TheNLPlayPlatform/NLPlay/README.md

 The DAGW-model is a neural network model trained on the largest existing Danish corpus, The Danish Gigaword Corpus (DAGW), using the word2vec framework.

 ## HOW TO REPRODUCE THE NLPLAY PLATFORM
-1. Download the DAGW-model here linklink
+1. Download the DAGW-model here: https://drive.google.com/uc?export=download&id=1eHTn4vrtjLq6CLDu3WHHVBqN0u6VBB03

 2. Download the NLPlay folder that contains a setup-script and the shiny application.